christianmalek/vuex-rest-api/README.md

 #### `# beforeRequest`
 - **Type**: `Function`
 - **Default**: `undefined`
-- **Usage**: This function will be called before resolving the action, so you can update state optimistically.
+- **Usage**: This function will be called before resolving the action, so you can update the state optimistically.
+If you need to handle the rejected/resolved response just use the `onSuccess` and `onError` functions.
 ```js
 {
   beforeRequest: (state, { params, data }) => {